Quantitative theory of magnetic interactions in solids: Introduction

 \subsection{Early theories of interatomic exchange}

-This review has a starting point in the work of Ref.~\onlinecite{liechtenstein1984exchange}, but it is clear that the work published in Ref.~\onlinecite{liechtenstein1984exchange} has overlap with earlier works, that attempted to also find formalisms that allows to extract interatomic exchange from information given by {it ab-initio} electronic structure theory.
-We specifically mention the early works of Oguchi and coworkers~\cite{oguchi1983magnetism, PhysRevB.28.6443}, where a similar, but not identical approach was presented.
-In this work an approach was used, where the magnetic moments were rotated by 180 degrees in order to extract the exchange interaction strength, instead of the use of infinitesimally small rotations, which is the essence of the works in~\cite{liechtenstein1984exchange}.
-The results of Refs.~\onlinecite{oguchi1983magnetism, PhysRevB.28.6443} were similar to earlier works by~\cite{inoue1967interaction} and by Lacour-Cyet and Cyrot~\cite{lacour1974magnetic}.
-We also mention here the early works of Gyorffy et al.~\cite{gyorffy1980momentum} and by Liu~\cite{liu1961exchange}, that inspired the works of~\cite{liechtenstein1984exchange}, and an early work from Wang at al.~\cite{wang1982magnetism} who studied fluctuating local band theory of itinerant electron ferromagnetism in nickel and iron.
+This review has a starting point in the work of Ref.~\onlinecite{liechtenstein1984exchange}, but it is clear that the work published in Ref.~\onlinecite{liechtenstein1984exchange} has overlap with earlier works, that also attempted to find a formalism that allows one to extract interatomic exchange from information given by {\it ab-initio} electronic structure theory.
+We specifically mention the early works of Oguchi and coworkers~\cite{oguchi1983magnetism, PhysRevB.28.6443}, where a similar, but not identical method was presented.
+In this work an approach was used where the magnetic moments were rotated by 180 degrees in order to extract the exchange interaction strength, instead of the use of infinitesimally small rotations, which is the essence of the works in~\cite{liechtenstein1984exchange}.
+The results of Refs.~\onlinecite{oguchi1983magnetism, PhysRevB.28.6443} were in fact similar to earlier works by Inoue and Moriya~\cite{inoue1967interaction} and by Lacour-Cyet and Cyrot~\cite{lacour1974magnetic}.
+We also mention here the early works of Gyorffy et al.~\cite{gyorffy1980momentum} and by Liu~\cite{liu1961exchange}, that inspired the works of~\cite{liechtenstein1984exchange}, and an early work from Wang et al.~\cite{wang1982magnetism} who studied fluctuating local band theory of itinerant electron ferromagnetism in nickel and iron.

+It should also be noted that exchange interactions in solids have bearing on many phenomena and theories of magnetism, that due to space limitations can not be covered in detail here.
+For instance, spin-fluctuation theories have been used with great success to analyse excited state properties of magnetic solids, including temperature dependence of magnetism, susceptibility and specific heat (see e.g. Ref.\cite{mohn2006magnetism}).
+These theories are typically connected to Landau or Ginzburg-Landau theories, which are not the topic of this review since they have been covered in many textbooks already \cite{mohn2006magnetism,white1983quantum,kubler2017theory,stohr2006magnetism}.